Quidditch (real-life sport)

-Quidditch, sometimes also known as quadball since 2022, is a team sport that was created in 2003 at Nimbus 2003, a Harry Potter convention in Orlando, Florida, United States, and was inspired by the fictional game of the same name in the Harry Potter books by the author J. K. Rowling.
-Two teams of seven players each, astride PVC pipes and opposing each other on a rectangular pitch, compete with the primary objective of passing a ball through the defenders' hoops, while preventing their opponents from passing it through their own hoops.
-Before being renamed, the real-world sport used to be referred to as "muggle quidditch" to distinguish it from the fictional game of the books, which involves magical elements such as flying broomsticks and enchanted balls—a muggle in the Harry Potter series being a person without magical abilities.
+Quidditch, is a team sport that was created in 2003 at Nimbus 2003, a Harry Potter convention in Orlando, Florida, United States, and was inspired by the fictional game of the same name in the Harry Potter books by the author J. K. Rowling.
+Two teams of seven players each, astride broomsticks (or items such as PVC pipes intended to simulate broomsticks) and opposing each other on a rectangular pitch, compete with the primary objective of passing a ball through the defenders' hoops, while preventing their opponents from passing it through their own hoops.
+The sport is also referred to as "muggle quidditch" to distinguish it from the fictional game of the books, which involves magical elements such as flying broomsticks and enchanted balls—a muggle in the Harry Potter series being a person without magical abilities.
 The sport is played around the world.
+Official leagues have adopted the term "Quadball" to avoid copyright issues and have much more stringent rules.

-Rules of the sport are governed by the International Quadball Association (IQA), and events are sanctioned by either the IQA or that nation's governing body.
-A team consists of a minimum of seven (maximum 21) players, of which six are always on the pitch: three chasers, one keeper, and two beaters.
-The seventh position, known as a seeker, joins each team after a time period known as the "seeker floor" (20 minutes under all three major rulesets).
-The pitch is rectangular, 66 by 36 yd, with three hoops (3, 4.5, and 6 ft) at either end.
-Teams are required to be gender-balanced: each team may have a maximum of three non-seeker players who identify as the same gender on the field at one time, making quidditch one of the few sports that not only offers a gender-integrated environment, but an open community to those who identify as nonbinary.
+A team usually consists of a minimum of seven (maximum 21) players, of which six are always on the Quidditch pitch: three chasers, one keeper, and two beaters.
+The seventh position, known as a seeker, joins each team after a time period known as the "seeker floor".
+The pitch is rectangular, with three hoops (3, 4.5, and 6 ft) at either end.
+Teams are required to be gender-balanced: each team may have a maximum of four non-seeker players who identify as the same gender on the field at one time, making quidditch one of the few sports that not only offers a gender-integrated environment, but an open community to those who identify as nonbinary.